-Graduates of the program will be qualified for positions such as detectives and criminal investigators, correctional officers, forensic science technicians and protective service workers including TSA agents, security systems personnel, homeland security officers, entry level administrative positions, transportation security officers, reserve officer, safety officers, intake worker positions, and jail transport officers.
+Graduates of the program will be qualified for positions such as police officers, detectives and criminal investigators, correctional officers, forensic science technicians and protective service workers including TSA agents, security systems personnel, homeland security officers, entry level administrative positions, transportation security officers, reserve officer, safety officers, intake worker positions, and jail transport officers.

-- 1. Demonstrate an understanding of the sociological and psychological theories of crime causation and evaluation of human behavior. - 2.
-Apply critical thinking and problem solving techniques to the criminal justice and computer forensics environment. - 3.
-Demonstrate the ability to apply principles of statutory law and due process within the criminal justice system. - 4.
-Demonstrate interpersonal, written, and presentation skills required for successful employment in a criminal justice field. - 5.
-Consistently exhibit ethical behavior and respect for a diverse community, applying services equitably to all people. - 6.
-Be a responsible member of society and the workforce, applying knowledge skills and abilities, ultimately, for the betterment of one's local community.
+- Demonstrate an understanding of the sociological and psychological theories of crime causation and evaluation of human behavior. - Apply critical thinking and problem solving techniques to the criminal justice and computer forensics environment. - 3.
+Demonstrate the ability to apply principles of statutory law and due process within the criminal justice system. - Demonstrate interpersonal, written, and presentation skills required for successful employment in a criminal justice field. - 5.
+Consistently exhibit ethical behavior and respect for a diverse community, applying services equitably to all people.